Everything Connected, Nothing Changed

 Data Fabric gives the most upstream view of the data possible, or maximum data utilisation.
 That is, almost all the data is surfaced as a connected whole because the grid of HPIDs is not limited by existing perspectives.
 Most of the connected data is sourced under the Open Government Licence v3.0 though any address centric feed can be added as the platform is completely modular.
 For example, the Experian Shop*Point data has recently been included.
 This is exciting because it represents the first inclusion of commercially available data beyond the essential AddressBase Premium.

 This approach delivers a double effect on data utilisation rates.
 That is:

 - there are more positions (enabled by HPIDs) to which data can be pinned, and

 - the understanding of connections surfaces more existing identifiers to match against.

-Addressable allows consumption of all these data sets without spending lots of time, resource and money ingesting and connecting the data.
+Data Fabric allows consumption of all these data sets without spending lots of time, resource and money ingesting and connecting the data.
 The sources are ready to go and connected at the most atomic level possible.